 Why do different retailers in my community all seem to have the same price, why is gasoline more expensive in my community than elsewhere?

 Retail prices include wholesale fuel costs, transportation costs; carbon tax, federal, provincial and in some cases municipal taxes; and a margin to cover retail outlet operating costs and provide operators a profit.
 The pump price at any retail outlet is influenced by local supply and demand dynamics.
 So while retail pump prices generally rise or fall in response to changes in wholesale prices, individual retail outlets are continuously balancing the need to be competitive with the need to maintain a viable retail margin.
 Market size and remoteness, number of competitors, sales volumes, seasonal demand changes, and the range of services offered are just some of the factors at play.
 In a highly competitive local market, prices can be quite volatile as retail operators strive to remain competitive with other operators in close proximity.
 It’s a delicate balance.
 Pricing too low means losing money, too high means losing sales.

 Don’t big oil companies set the price at the pump?

 Canada’s retail marketplace is actually quite diverse.
-A recent census by The Kent Group (2019 National Retail Petroleum Site Census) identified 67 different companies involved in the marketing of retail petroleum fuels with 93 distinct brands of gasoline.
-In numbers that are at odds with the traditional public image of the industry, integrated refiner-marketers control price at only 21 percent of retail gas stations in Canada.
-The prices at 79 percent of stations, including many that operate under the brand of a major oil company, are controlled by proprietors or companies not involved in the refining of petroleum products.
+A recent census by Kalibrate (2022 National Retail Petroleum Site Census) identified 65 different companies involved in the marketing of retail petroleum fuels with 97 distinct brands of gasoline.
+In numbers that are at odds with the traditional public image of the industry, integrated refiner-marketers control the price at only 22 percent of retail gas stations in Canada.
+The prices at 78 percent of stations, including many that operate under the brand of a major oil company, are controlled by proprietors or companies not involved in the refining of petroleum products.